Washington Square West, Philadelphia: History

 The name "Washington Square West" came into official use in the late 1950s and early 1960s as part of Edmund Bacon's comprehensive plan for Center City.
 In this plan, the south-east quadrant of center city was split into Washington Square East (more commonly known as Society Hill) and Washington Square West.
 Both neighborhoods were scheduled for urban renewal by Philadelphia's City Planning Commission and Redevelopment Authority.
 After a period of decline in the early 20th century, city officials hoped that redevelopment would clean up the neighborhood and clear blighted areas.

 After large-scale renewal of Washington Square East/Society Hill in the early 1960s, the Philadelphia Redevelopment Authority turned to Washington Square West.
 In the late 1960s, the Redevelopment Authority bought and demolished buildings and, by the mid-1970s, owned one-fifth of the neighborhood.
 By this time, however, federal money available for urban renewal had declined and the city was no longer able to fund the renewal of Washington Square West.
 Buildings razed by the city in the 1960s and 1970s were left as empty lots and the neighborhood was left in a state of decline.

 Through the late 1970s and 1980 began a slow recovery without the aid of the large-scale redevelopment that had occurred in Society Hill.
 The 1990s saw a shift in the neighborhood as Mayor Ed Rendell encouraged investment in Center City and gentrification began to take hold.
 By the end of the 1990s and early 2000s, the neighborhood had transformed into an economically vital community.
+In 2003, construction began on what was to be (for a time) the city's tallest apartment building, The St. James.
+The structure also incorporates the 1869 Philadelphia Savings Fund Society Building and the facades of York Row, a series of antique townhomes.

 The Washington Square West Historic District was added to the National Register of Historic Places in 1984.
 The 61 acre area encompasses 450 contributing buildings.
 Located in the district and separately listed are the Clinton Street Historic District, Roberts-Quay House, and Portico Row.